HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 command-line options, for example duplication level (`--dupfrac`), fragment size (`--size`), and peak threshold (`--cutoff`).

+The pipeline script runs a number of other applications as "jobs".
+The exact command is printed to standard output for those following at home, with the output sent to an output log file.
+At the end of the pipeline, the log files are combined into a single file.

 ## Differential peak calls

 When multiple conditions are being tested and compared for differential binding, then